U.S. #951

 Color: Blue green

-Named for the document that established our nation’s laws, the USS Constitution was built in a Boston shipyard between 1794 and 1797.
-Its massive 204-foot-long oak hull was made from trees from Massachusetts, Maine, and Georgia.
+Named for the document that established our nations laws, the Constitution was built in a Boston shipyard between 1794 and 1797.
+Its massive 204-foot long oak hull was made from trees from Massachusetts, Maine, and Georgia.
 The Constitution was launched on October 21, 1797.

-The ship fought in battles against the Barbary pirates in 1803-4 and emerged undamaged.
-Shortly after the start of the War of 1812, the Constitution fought against the British warship Guerriere.
-During the fighting, a sailor saw British shots bouncing off the side of the ship and exclaimed that it had “sides of iron.”
-“Old Ironsides” became the ship’s popular name.
+The ship fought in battles against the Barbary pirates in 1803-4, and emerged unscathed.
+In the War of 1812, the Constitution fought against the British warship Guerriere.
+During the fighting, a sailor saw British shots bouncing off the side of the ship and exclaimed that it had sides of iron.
+"Old Ironsides" became the ships popular name.